piyushmali/Twitter-Smart-Contracts/README.md

 ### Deployment

-Deploy the contracts to your desired network:
+Deploy the contracts to your chosen Ethereum network:

 ```bash
 truffle migrate --network <network_name>